Mining-multiple-repos-data/TicketExperimentalDataset/README.md

 - AnalystSurvey.docx: It is the survey questionnaire send to analysts to understand their experience with ITIS ticket resolution in last six months.
 - AnalystResponses.xlsx: Consolidated responses for analyst survey.
 - regex_for_information_needs.docx: Keywords used for annotating comments with the information asked to train the preemptive model.
-- Dictionary.docx: Regular expressions used to identify different types of input requests.
-Example: Procastination, ContactMe, Transfer, DoneSoCheck
+- Dictionary.docx: Regular expressions used to identify different types of tactical user input requests.
+Example: Temporize, ContactMe, Transfer, DoneSoCheck
 - stopWords.txt: List of stop words for preprocessing ticket data
 - Code for preemptive model is available at https://github.com/Mining-multiple-repos-data/PreemptiveCode